Radical Imagination: The Most Powerful Tool We're Not Using

 The Power of Collective Dreaming

-We've seen the transformative power of radical imagination in action.
-In Albuquerque, NM youth justice organizations didn't just imagine alternatives to incarceration – they designed detailed blueprints for community healing centers.
-In Tulsa's historic Greenwood neighborhood, we used speculative artifacts—from future newspaper articles to audio meditations—to paint a shared vision of an ideal future.
+We've seen the transformative power of radical imagination in action through our work.
+In Albuquerque, we partnered with youth justice organizations who didn't just imagine alternatives to incarceration.
+Together, we designed detailed blueprints for community healing centers.
+In Tulsa's historic Greenwood neighborhood, we worked with community members to create speculative artifacts—future newspaper articles, audio meditations, designed objects—that painted a shared vision of an ideal future.

 When people engage in radical imagination together, something remarkable happens.
 The impossible starts to feel possible.
 Abstract hopes become concrete plans.
 Individual dreams become collective action.